paulsavoie/demo-github-actions-policies/README.md

 SignPath checks that the policies have been applied to the given branch.
 On the `releases/weaker-condition` branch, the **code scanning** ruleset rule is not enforced.
 SignPath will not allow signing builds from that release.

 ### Prevention of interrupted conditions
-For the `releases/interrupted-condition` branch, the ruleset has been temporarily disabled between TODO and TODO, allowing e.g. commits without code reviews.
+For the `releases/interrupted-condition` branch, the ruleset has been temporarily disabled between 2024-12-12 11:07 UTC and TODO, allowing e.g. commits without code reviews.
 SignPath catches such interruptions and prevents the software from being signed.

 ### Prevention of re-runs
 See build [TODO](TODO) for an old failed build that has been re-run even though re-runs are not allowed.
 SignPath can optionally prevent re-runs to avoid situations where old, vulnerable states of the software are re-built and signed.